lucascortes/SwiftUnitTesting/README.md

 }
 ```

 In the test method we are able to resolve the dependencies and instantiate any other class using them.
-This allows as to easily choose which ones we want in each test.
+This allows us to easily choose which ones we want in each test.

-###Pros and Cons

-//hard to deal with circular injections

-//class methods dependencies

-.
+###Every journey comes to an end

+This was my experience finding the best way to test our new Swift code.
+There are still lots of things I was not able to cover in this post.
+Probably a next one will cover those.

+There are some interesting issues that came across during development that it's useful to be aware of are:

+* Check your code for ***circular dependencies***.
+In those cases you might need to check your app's architecture first to avoid them when possible.

+* ***Class methods should not have dependencies***.
+If you have dependencies in those classes you probably want to use a `singleton` instead.

+* Be clear on ***what you want to test***.
+Particular approaches should be considered depending on your app's architecture and the kind of classes you want to test.